cotes2020/jekyll-theme-chirpy/_posts/patterns/2022-12-22-load-balancing-pattern.md

 -	Cloud vendors provide various support tiers and pricing plans.
 A detailed comparison of the total cost of ownership, features and support tier can help identify the right choice for the project.

-Most experts agree that it is a best practice to use load balancer to manage the traffic and are critical to the cloud applications.
+Most experts agree that it is a best practice to use a load balancer to manage the traffic which is critical to cloud applications.
 With the use of a load balancer, applications can serve the requests better and also save costs.